converged-computing/google-performance-study/experiments/gke/cpu/size-8/README-BATCH-1.md

-# GKE CPU Experiment Size 4
+# GKE CPU Experiment Size 8

+> Batch 1

 These are new applications to supplement those in the main [README](README.md).
 They are functionally equivalent, however the I/O benchmarks should be run on separate clusters with filesystems enabled / bound.